firavoyage/blogging/readme.md

 ## pages
 - people
-  - livid //a letter to confused youth
+  - `livid` letter to confused youth
-  - nat //belief of a tech entrepreneur
+  - `nat` belief of a tech entrepreneur
-  - ruanyf //everything about the digital time
+  - `ruanyf` everything about the digital time
-  - yinming //answers from a startup webmaster
+  - `yinming` answers from a startup webmaster
 - ideas
-  - projects //the interesting and the meaningful
+  - `projects` the interesting and the meaningful
-  - reply //reply to the world and rest of the world
+  - `reply` reply to the world and rest of the world
-  - comments //words and their sources
+  - `comments` words and their sources
-  - idioms //meme like quotes for fun and not for fun
+  - `idioms` meme like quotes for fun and not for fun
-  - mistral //another wikipedia by mistral
+  - `mistral` another wikipedia by mistral
 - self
-  - weekly //weekly plans at each time
+  - `weekly` weekly plans at each time
-  - timeln //personal discoveries and thoughts
+  - `timeln` personal discoveries and thoughts
-  - djhs grades //perspective of school life
+  - `djhs grades` perspective of school life
-  - email //way to contact me
+  - `email` way to contact me
-  - swim //libre swimming guide
+  - `swim` libre swimming guide
 - config
-  - ubuntu config //elegant work flow
+  - `ubuntu config` elegant work flow
-  - chromium bookmarks //source of all
+  - `chromium bookmarks` source of all

 ## repos
-- `git/blogging` notes and inspirations
+- `blogging` notes and inspirations
-- `git/web` pages capsuled
+- `web` pages capsuled
-- `git/memories` life
+- `memories` life
-- `git/memories/comments` spectator life
+- `memories/comments` spectator life
-- `git/memories/discoveries` digital life
+- `memories/discoveries` digital life
-- `git/memories/gaming/self` gaming life
+- `memories/gaming` gaming life
-- `git/memories/school` school life
+- `memories/school` school life
-- `git/programs` source
+- `programs` source
-- `git/music` favorite songs
+- `music` favorite songs
-- `git/fonts` favorite fonts
+- `fonts` favorite fonts
-- `git/self` favorite avatars
+- `self` favorite avatars

 ## links
 - files